A Type 2 Titan

 I’d seen family members suffer from diabetes, too.
 My mom, grandmother, aunt and cousin all had diabetes.
 My father did as well and unfortunately, he passed from diabetes-related complications.
 Diabetes care became a lot easier for me once I was able to get an insulin pen.

 Nowadays, I manage type 2 diabetes pretty well.
 I’m a personal trainer and am in the gym all the time.
 I love chest day and always have.
 My other favorite exercises are incline press, dips and cable crossovers.
 There’s something about having an Arnold Schwarzenegger type of muscles from shoulder to shoulder.
 Weights can be intimidating, but don’t let them be.
 If you’re just getting started with weightlifting or have been hesitant to do it, see a trainer at your gym to learn the basics.

 But, we all know our diet needs to be right, too, so I keep it clean in the kitchen.
 My diet mimics a bodybuilder’s diet.
 It’s a high protein diet with low-to-moderate carbs and healthy sources of fats.
 I’m a native Buffalonian, so I still love my pizza and wings.
 Pizza wreaks havoc on my blood sugar, but you gotta live.

 I continue to defy what diabetes looks like.
 Having high blood sugar isn’t a failure.
-You don’t need to be perfect every day with every sugar check.
+You don’t need to be perfect every day with every blood sugar check.
 Diabetes can be frustrating, but life isn’t over.
 Live your life, be positive, commit to being as healthy as you can.
 Do it in your way and don’t let this disease control you.
-You’re a Type 2 TITAN and I am a Type 2 titan.
+You’re a type 2 TITAN and I am a type 2 titan.